 You may experience a sense of tightness, numbness, or itchiness of the scalp and forehead after surgery.
 This will vary with each individual.
 You should be up and about in a day or two, but plan to take it easy for at least the first week following surgery.
 You can plan to return to work after 7-10 days.

 All brow lifts are performed in a private, accredited hospital under general anaesthetic with a qualified anaesthetist and usually take approximately 1.5 hours.
 You can go home the same day but will require someone to pick you up to care for you at least overnight and take you to Silkwood for your post-op appointments.

-You can expect to pay approximately $11,000 including the surgeon’s fee, assistant’s fee, anaesthetist’s fee, hospital stay and garments if necessary.
-Your surgeon and cosmetic surgery consultant will discuss and determine the costs on the day of your consultation.
+Dr Nettle’s surgical fee is approximately $6000.
+This does not include the assistant fee, anaesthetist fee, hospital stay and garments if necessary.
+Dr Nettle and our cosmetic surgery consultant Michelle will discuss and determine the costs on the day of your consultation.